 - To deep fry: Heat about 3 inches of cooking oil in a wide, deep pot until it shimmers.
 Add the chicken pieces (cook in batches to avoid crowding the pot) and cook, turning once, for about 7 minutes, until the chicken is golden brown and cooked through.
 Transfer the cooked chicken to a paper towel-lined plate.

 - While the chicken is cooking, make the sauce.
-In a small bowl, stir together the 3 tablespoons of yogurt, 1 ½ teaspoons of cornstarch, chile paste, salt, pepper, and sugar, if using.
+In a small bowl, stir together the yogurt, cornstarch, chile paste, salt, pepper, and sugar, if using.

 - Heat the tablespoon of oil in a skillet over medium-high heat.
 Add the cumin seeds and garlic and cook, stirring, for about 20 seconds.
-Add the curry leaves and dried chiles and cook for about 30 to 40 seconds longer. it for a few seconds.
-Next add curry leaves and dried red chilies and cook for another 30 seconds or so.
+Add the curry leaves and dried chiles and cook for about 30 to 40 seconds longer.
 Stir in the yogurt mixture and cook another minute or so to heat through.